1/31

 -hot air raises

-maximal sweat rates + how would measure
+maximal sweat rates + how would you ideally measure?

 -maximal sweat rates=2-4L/hr

-how measure: hot and humid envionrment, no airflow, exercise, look at weight loss; want to maximize heat gain)
+how measure: hot and humid envionrment, no airflow, exercise, look at weight loss; want to maximize heat gain

 everybody has a dif range